acsone/odoo-bedrock/README.rst

 Credits
 =======

-Inspiration has been drawn from `camptocamp/odoo-project <https://github.com/camptocamp/docker-odoo-project>`_ in particular many environment variables, the odoo config file templates, entrypoint.sh and the travis config.
+Inspiration has been drawn from `camptocamp/docker-odoo-project <https://github.com/camptocamp/docker-odoo-project>`_ for most environment variables, the odoo config file templates, entrypoint.sh and the travis config.
 This is by design, in other to facilitate possible future convergence.

 Contributors